 - Open the can of coconut milk and combine the contents THOROUGHLY.
 The thick, heavy fat separates from the thin milk and MUST be recombined before using.
 This is most easily done in a blender, food processor, or electric mixer, but can also be done with vigorous whisking.
 When the fat is completely blended with the liquid the consistency should be similar to dairy cream or milk.

 - In a large mixing bowl, stir together the homogenized coconut milk, melted coconut oil, eggs, granulated sugar, and vanilla.

-- In a medium bowl, whisk together the flour, shredded coconut, and baking powder, then add to the liquid mixture.
+- In a medium bowl, whisk together the flour, shredded coconut, and baking powder, then add to the wet ingredients.
 Mix until just combined.

-- When cooled, the cake can be sprinkled with confectioners’ sugar (optional).
+- When cooled, the top of the cake can be sprinkled with powdered sugar (optional).

 - Wrapped well or stored in an airtight container at room temperature, Coconut Milk Snack Cake remains fresh for up to 1 week.